 The Transfan is a classic race route across the Brecon Beacons.
-It is run annually as a training run by MDC each year, for club members and associated runners.
+It is run annually as a training run by MDC each year.

 It’s a hard route that traverses the tops of the Beacons, from Llandeusant in the West to the bottom of Pen y Fan in the East.
 Sometimes it runs with the landscape; other times it just charges straight up and straight down, hill after hill.
 It’s rough-going, and route-finding is challenging in poor-visibility – a classic test-piece for the Beacons.

 As Anthony Kay wrote in 1987:

 “Those who are not familiar with these hills might like some further information about the course.
 Its toughness derives from the absence of connecting ridges between the mountains; although the climb from Llanddeusant to Bannau Brycheiniog is fairly gentle, the rest of the race is a relentless switchback – but at least this means that one can usually rely on finding a stream to drink from at the foot of each mountain.
 Apart from a few stretches of nasty tussocks, most of the course is very runnable, though the hordes of day-trippers on Pen-y-Fan may provide additional obstacles!
 The finish at Cwm Llwch is an idyllic place in which to lie down and expire.”

 The official route from West to East is as follows:

 CP1 – Carreg yr Ogof Trig (585m; SN777214)

 CP2 – Picws Du Cairn (749m; SN811218)